Our Projects

 A full overview of SEARCH’s current and past projects across education, child protection, health, and livelihood support.

-Building literacy, numeracy, work readiness and life skills of youth (15–29) who have never attended school or have been out for extended periods.
-Supports entrepreneurship, SRH rights, and life skills development.
+The goal is to build the literacy, numeracy, work readiness and life skills of youth (15–29 years) who have never attended school or who have been out of school for extended periods.
+The project supports self or wage empowerment, basic business development, entrepreneur skills, awareness on Sexual Reproductive Health Rights, and life skills including leadership, interpersonal relations, personal hygiene, and gender sensitivity.

-Targeting Child Welfare Committees (CWCs) to explore what role they can play in identifying and supporting child domestic workers at risk of exploitation, with community-level awareness raising activities.
+The pilot project targets Child Welfare Committees (CWCs) to explore what role they can play in identifying and supporting child domestic workers (CDWs) at risk of exploitation.
+Activities include re-activating CWCs, engaging Liberia National Police Women and Children Protection Section (LNP-WACPS) and Liberia Immigration Service (LIS) Officers, community-level awareness raising, and developing a training manual informed by NORC-led research findings.

 Livelihood Support for Camp-based Refugees

-Empowering Ivorian refugee women and youths through cassava production, entrepreneurial skills, and poultry and pig farming training in Grand Gedeh County.
+Economically empowering Ivorian refugee women and youths to enhance their livelihoods and self-reliance through cassava production and processing, entrepreneurial skills, and establishment of poultry and pig farming as well as arts and crafts training for youth in PTP Refugee Camp.

 KOWUU — Sexual Exploitation Prevention

-Supporting prevention of sexual exploitation in high schools and communities in Nimba County.
-"KOWUU" translates locally as "our voices."
+Supporting the prevention of sexual exploitation in high schools and communities in Nimba County, northern Liberia.
+"KOWUU" is a local vernacular translated as "our voices."

 DAFI Scholarship Program